slidevjs/slidev/demo/starter/slides.md

 # Monaco Editor

-Slidev provides built-in Moanco Editor support.
+Slidev provides built-in Monaco Editor support.

 Add `{monaco}` to the code block to turn it into an editor: